walter-a-jablonowski/sys-2/ai.md

-removed:

-PC layout or tablets in widescreen: show the main list left and the details right.
-When the user clicks on a sub entry, show the sub entry details right.

-- Header bar
-  - dropdown on the left: can be used to switch main entries so that the user can quickly switch them

-- files_nr (string, 4 digits with leading zeros, incrementing)
-  - use a json file to remember the last id in data/myApartmentSearch/files_nr.json
-- files_nr.json

- --

 I am making an app that can be used to manage a list of entries of different types.
 From each entry the user can navigate to a list of sub entries (hierarchical).

 ## Common